Daferia/walk-haven/README.md

 ### Structure

 I have decided to use Flex for creating a resposive layout over Bootstrap.
-I preferred flex over bootstrap due to the easy in style my webiste and ot worry about the Specifity issue created by importing the bootstrap library.
+I preferred flex over bootstrap due to the flexibilty (no pun intended) in styling my webiste and to overly worry about the Specifity issue created by importing the bootstrap library.
 \
 &nbsp;
 [Back to Top](#table-of-contents)